Victoria Valadez Rojas: Resilience and Legacy

 Aspect Details

-Marriage Wed Gabriel Aguilera Rodriguez in 1929 in Parácuaro, initiating a large family.
+Marriage Wed Gabriel Aguilera Rodriguez in 1929 in Parácuaro

-Children Ten offspring: Gabriel, Jose Guadalupe, Pablo, Rafael, Miguel, Rosa, Virginia, Alberto, etc.
+Children Ten offspring: Gabriel, Jose Guadalupe, Pablo, Rafael, Miguel, Rosa, Virginia, Alberto, and two others

 Relationship with Juan Gabriel